xGR: Efficient Generative Recommendation Serving at Scale: Motivation

 \subsection{Invalid Item Generation}

 The fundamental difference between GR and general text generation lies in the validity constraint of the output.
 Given the exponentially growing combination space of Token IDs, not all token sequences map to valid, real-world items.
-To prevent the model from generating non-existent ``hallucinated'' items, GR systems must enforce strict valid item filtering mechanisms.
 As shown in Figure \ref{fig:item}, the experiments conducted without filtering conditions reveal that the proportion of invalid items approaches 50\%.
-These invalid results not only waste compute resources but also significantly degrade the final recommendation quality, rendering the system unable to meet actual business requirements.

-However, existing mechanisms for item filtering face a severe dilemma: calculating the masks dynamically introduces substantial latency, while pre-storing the masks leads to unmanageable memory overhead, also leading to a suboptimal performance.
+These invalid results not only waste compute resources but also significantly degrade the final recommendation quality However, existing mechanisms for item filtering face a severe dilemma: calculating the masks dynamically introduces substantial latency, while pre-storing the masks leads to unmanageable memory overhead.